When Women Stop Holding Everything Together

 More mutuality.

-More room for desire, grief, joy, uncertainty, and a self that doesn’t disappear inside everyone else’s needs.
+More room for rest, desire, grief, joy, uncertainty, and a self that doesn't disappear inside everyone else's needs.

 Not belonging earned through exhaustion.

-Not belonging built on disappearing into caretaking.
+Not belonging built on self-sacrifice.